driessenslucas/researchproject/researchPaper.md

   - Detailed steps on how the agent was trained, including the number of episodes, learning rates, and other relevant parameters.
   - Use of Jupyter Notebook for documenting the training process (reference to the notebook provided in the README).

+- **Environment Setup**:

+  - Description of the hardware setup, including the RC car and maze specifications.
+  - Steps for transferring the trained model to the physical RC car.

 - **Real-World Implementation**:

   - Description of the hardware setup, including the RC car and maze specifications.